Missing Value (MV) indicators allow individual data fields to be flagged if the original data is missing or suspect.

 Normally the composite view is displayed in the grid, but you can also use custom grid views

-- ColumnName: shows just the value if there's no MV indicator, or just the MV plus a little flag if there is.
+- ColumnName: shows just the value if there's no MV indicator, or just the MV plus a red corner flag if there is.
 The tooltip shows the original value.

 - ColumnNameMVIndicator (a hidden column): shows just the MV indicator, or null if there isn't one.

-- ColumnNameRawValue: shows just the value itself, or null if there isn't one.
+- ColumnNameRawValue (a hidden column): shows just the value itself, or null if there isn't one.

 There is no need to mark a primary key field with a MV indicator, because a prohibition against NULL values is already built into the constraints for primary keys.